m-baralt/smile-to-bert/README.md

 ## Properties prediction and integrated gradients

 The ```Integrated_gradients_plot.py``` file allows an easy prediction of physicochemical properties from one SMILES string, and it generates a plot from the integrated gradients algorithm from Captum for the atom-level Smile-to-Bert.
-Please, make sure that the directory specified in ```figure_path``` exists:
+Please, make sure that the directory specified in ```figure_path``` exists.
 For both the integrated gradients and the embedding visualization, checkpoints of the models are required (use ```download_ckpt.sh``` if you have not performed the previous steps).

 ```